 About Virginia Megaprojects

-This new project will create approximately 29 miles of HOV/HOT Lanes on I-95.
+The 95 Express Lanes consist of 29 miles of HOV/HOT Lanes on I-95.
 The project added capacity to the existing HOV Lanes from the Prince William Parkway to the vicinity of Edsall Road, and improved the existing two HOV lanes for six miles from Route 234 to the Prince William Parkway.
 A nine-mile reversible two-lane extension of the existing HOV lanes from Dumfries to Garrisonville Road in Stafford County will help to alleviate the worst traffic bottleneck in the region.
 Visit 95expresslanes.com for detailed project information.

 The project is designed to ease several chokepoints, add capacity during emergencies, and reduce weaving and merging.
 The inside and outside shoulders between Dumfries Road and the Prince William Parkway will be widened, both north and southbound, to 12 feet with full-depth pavement to make the shoulders suitable for traffic use during accidents, evacuation, enforcement and detours.
 Also, crews will extend the acceleration and deceleration lanes between the on- and off-ramps at these exits.